icknOrg/COINS_SwissThoughtleaders/README.md

 - calculating the mean of the sentiment per author
 - substracting/adding the standard deviation devided by 10 from/to the mean depending on whether the highest sentiment is negative or positive
-- for now: using a Min/Max Normalization to scale the values on a range from 0 to 1 Example of the current index assignment to the different authors in the current training set
+- for now: using a Min/Max Normalization to scale the values on a range from 0 to 1

+Example of the current index assignment to the different authors in the current training set
 ![PLot](Screenshot_result_sentiment_index.PNG)

-- a row of plots is created and saved for the polarity of each author in the training set For example the following for Sybille Berg
+- a row of plots is created and saved for the polarity of each author in the training set.

+For example the following for Sybille Berg
 ![PLot](polarity_Berg.png)